-The Western Australian Health Translation Network (WAHTN) is the State’s peak body for Health and Medical Research, established in response to a long-standing shared acknowledgement of the need:
+The Western Australian Health Translation Network (WAHTN) is the State’s body for coordination and advocacy for translational Health and Medical Research, established in response to a long-standing shared acknowledgement of the need:

 For greater levels of collaboration and co-operation amongst and between researchers, clinicians, and consumers; and